-Media Release: Oil sands undermining needs of women & children: Nobel delegation
+Oil sands greatly undermining the basic needs of local women and children says Nobel‐led delegation

 Oil sands impacts to air, water and land experienced daily

 (Vancouver, BC )–A Nobel Laureate‐led delegation today wrapped up an eight‐day mission to hear firsthand the growing concerns of women living in communities impacted by oil sands development and along the proposed Gateway pipeline route.
 The delegation found the women they visited are experiencing a myriad of problems because of oil sands developments, and are deeply troubled by the massive expansion—from 1.4 billion barrels per day to 5 billion by 2035—as well as the pipelines needed to support it, and the resulting increase in greenhouse gas emissions.

 “We must increase investment in renewable energy and increasing efficiency.
 The expansion of the oil sands is taking us in the opposite direction,” said Jody Williams, the leader of the delegation, and the Nobel Peace Prize recipient in 1997 for her work to ban landmines around the globe.
 “And that’s what we heard from women all along the route.
 They want a sustainable economy – not the destruction of their rivers, forests, and coasts for short term expansion of the oil sands.”

 The delegation heard testimony that women, children and communities directly affected by the oil sands development are already dealing with a range of economic, health and social impacts—from homelessness, spiraling inflation, child breathing problems, undrinkable water and increased domestic violence to dramatic jumps in cancer cases and unequal access to jobs.